r0x0r/pywebview/SECURITY.md

 ## Supported Versions

-Versions lower than 3.0 are not supported
+Versions lower than 3.0 are not supported.

 | Version | Supported          |
 | ------- | ------------------ |